-Mecklenburg County’s chief magistrate is resigning after criticism by the police chief that his new bail policy lets repeat violent offenders get out of jail too easily.
+Mecklenburg County’s chief Magistrate Resigns is resigning after criticism by the police chief that his new bail policy lets repeat violent offenders get out of jail too easily.

 Khalif Rhodes said at a news conference Friday that he is stepping down effective Friday to return to private law practice.

 “I want my legacy to say that anybody that ever appeared in front of him did not see even an ounce of impropriety, that he was always fair and impartial,” Rhodes told reporters, according to video of his remarks by multiple TV news stations.
 His wife, Courtney Rhodes, stood beside him at an outdoor podium.TOP ARTICLES Victim tumbles to death on I-85 in Charlotte after losinggrip on car door, cops say

 Criticism over his attempts to reform bail policy at the county jail had nothing to do with why he resigned, Rhodes said.

 Rhodes also chairs the Black Political Caucus of Charlotte-Mecklenburg.
 He said Friday that he intended to resign in July but held off a little longer after discussing crime and repeat offenders with Charlotte-Mecklenburg Police Chief Kerr Putney.

 In June, Putney criticized the release of people from the county jail who were charged with serious violent crimes, the Observer reported at the time.

 Putney told reporters in June that electronic monitoring — GPS-equipped ankle bracelets often assigned to people who’ve been let out of jail on bail — is a purely reactive way to supervise them.
 Such defendants should not be released on bail, he said.